smartlegionlab/qr-codes-generator/README.md

 After launch:

 - Enter text or url.
-- Enter the name of the final fileа.
+- Enter the name of the final file.

 1. A folder "qr_codes" will be created in which a file with the specified name will appear.